martinfleis/geopandas-view/README.md

 # geopandas-view

+Work in progress.

 Interactive exploration of GeoPandas GeoDataFrames

+Proof-of-a-concept based on folium, closely mimcking API of `GeoDataFrame.plot()`.